-1. Institutionalized Information - An organization's compliance status should not depend on what is in someone head or a single individual.
-Compliance calendars put your regulatory obligations and associated deadlines in one, centralized location that is available to anyone in the organization.
+1. Institutionalized Information - An organization's compliance status should not depend on what is in someone's head or a single individual's knowledge.
+Compliance calendar software puts your regulatory obligations and associated deadlines in a centralized location that is available to anyone in the organization.

 "Our Compliance Calendar helps me sleep better.
 Now I know that if my compliance guy wins the lottery, I can hop into the compliance calendar and see what compliance obligations apply, what has been completed and what is coming due." - Larry, Small Company Owner

 2. Improved Compliance - A compliance calendar software helps ensure that your won't forget or overlook a task, especially when the software sends out automated reminders of upcoming due dates.
 Additionally, a centralized compliance calendar allows anyone in your organization to see what is going to be due and verify that required tasks have been completed.

 3. Improved Efficiency - Compliance calendar software can store information on how to complete specific tasks, insights and tips from the last time the task was completed, links to actual documents that need to be completed and more.
 This makes it much more efficient when it comes time to complete the compliance task.
 It also makes it much simpler for someone else to pick up and complete tasks.

 4. Proactive Compliance - As regulations shift and change, many organizations find themselves in the position of moving from event to event, putting out one fire only to discover a new one.
 Compliance calendar software offers a way to plan ahead for your organization's compliance needs, gather data, and allocate the resources needed to meet the obligation.

 5. Improved transparency - Compliance calendar software increases visibility across your organization and allow you to monitor the completion status of internal and external tasks.
 As such, management stays informed and can help ensure needed resources are available for upcoming compliance tasks.